Hunan: Hunanese Uyghurs

 Around 5,000 Uyghurs live around Taoyuan County and other parts of Changde.
 Hui and Uyghurs have intermarried in this area.
 In addition to eating pork, the Uygurs of Changde practice other Han Chinese customs, like ancestor worship at graves.
 Some Uyghurs from Xinjiang visit the Hunan Uyghurs out of curiosity or interest.
-The Uyghurs of Hunan do not speak the Uyghur language, instead, Chinese is spoken as their native language.
+The Uyghurs of Hunan do not speak the Uyghur language, instead, Mandarin Chinese is spoken as their native language.

 Religion

 The predominant religions in Hunan are Chinese Buddhism, Taoist traditions and Chinese folk religions.
 According to surveys conducted in 2007 and 2009, 20.19% of the population believes and is involved in ancestor veneration, while 0.77% of the population identifies as Christian.
 The reports didn't give figures for other types of religion; 79.04% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, folk religious sects.